ODIM-Project/ODIM/docs/Troubleshooting.md

 **10. Resource Aggregator for ODIM deployment fails.
 What are some of the possible ways of addressing this issue?**

    ​Resource Aggregator for ODIM deployment can fail due to multiple reasons.
+Perform the following tasks:

-1. Analyze and fix the errors first.
+1. Analyze the probable errors and fix them.

 2. Reset Resource Aggregator for ODIM deployment using the following command:
    `python3 odim-controller.py --reset odimra --config /home/${USER}/ODIM/odim-controller/scripts/kube_deploy_nodes.yaml --ignore-errors`